jd28/rollnw/lib/nw/render/README.md

 - model, material, animation, particle, light, shadow, and fog records
 - GPU backend resources needed by renderer passes
 - source-neutral frame protocols such as prepared model surface draws
-- compatibility adapters for NWN sidecar data while bridge work is in progress
+- source importers that lower NWN and glTF data into the common protocols

 If a change needs to know about models, particles, PLT, shadows, Forward+, or viewer scene data, it belongs in `nw::render` or above.
 If it only manages GPU